-- 1. On the last refueling of the year, add fuel stabilizer (such as Toro Premium Fuel Treatment) to the fuel as directed on the label. - 2.
-Dispose of any unused fuel properly.
+- On the last refueling of the year, add fuel stabilizer (such as Toro Premium Fuel Treatment) to the fuel as directed on the label. - Dispose of any unused fuel properly.
 Recycle it according to local codes or use it in your automobile.

-Important: Old fuel in the fuel tank is the leading cause of hard starting.
-Do not store the fuel without fuel stabilizer more than 30 days, and do not store stabilized fuel beyond the duration recommended by the fuel-stabilizer manufacturer.
+Note: Old fuel in the fuel tank is the leading cause of hard starting.
+Do not store fuel without fuel stabilizer more than 30 days, and do not store stabilized fuel more than 90 days.

 - 3. Run the machine until the engine shuts off from running out of fuel. - 4.
 Start the engine again and allow it to run until it shuts off.
 When you can no longer start the engine, it is sufficiently dry. - 5.
-Disconnect the wire from the spark plug and connect the wire to the retaining post (if equipped) and remove the electric-start button (if equipped). - 6.
-Remove the spark plug, add 30 ml (1 fl oz) of engine oil through the spark-plug hole, and pull the recoil-starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 7.
+Disconnect the wire from the spark plug and connect the wire to the retaining post (if equipped). - Remove the spark plug, add 30 ml (1 fl oz) of engine oil through the spark-plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 7.
 Loosely install the spark plug. - 8.
-Tighten all nuts, bolts, and screws. - 9.
-Electric-start models only: Charge the battery for 24 hours, then unplug the battery charger and store the machine in an unheated area.
-If you must store the machine in a heated area, you must charge the battery every 90 days.
-Refer to Charging the Battery (page 23).
+Tighten all nuts, bolts, and screws.